 Westbridge Energy Corporation is incorporated under the laws of British Columbia, with its head office located at Suite 615 - 800 West Pender Street, Vancouver, British Columbia, V6C 2V6.
-The Westbridge Shares are traded on the TSX Venture Exchange (the "TSXV") under the ticker symbol "WEB".
+The Westbridge Shares are traded on the TSX Venture Exchange (the "TSXV") under the ticker symbol "WEB", on the OTCQB under the symbol "WEGYF" and on the Frankfurt Stock Exchange under the symbol "PUQ3".
 The Company's principal activities are focused on originating and profitably exiting utility-scale solar PV projects that use energy storage and enabling technologies.
 The Company was incorporated on February 9, 1956.